 Sausalito had a raffish reputation before it went upscale.
 Discovered in 1775 by Spanish explorers and named Sausalito (Little Willow) for the trees growing around its springs, the town served as a port for whaling ships during the 19th century.
 By the mid-1800s wealthy San Franciscans were making Sausalito their getaway across the bay.
 They built lavish Victorian summer homes in the hills, many of which still stand.
 In 1875 the railroad from the north connected with ferryboats to San Francisco, bringing the merchant and working classes with it.
 This influx of hardworking, fun-loving folk polarized the town into "wharf rats" and "hill snobs," and the waterfront area grew thick with saloons, gambling dens, and bordellos.
 Bootleggers flourished during Prohibition, and shipyard workers swelled the town's population in the 1940s.

-Sausalito developed its bohemian flair in the 1950s and ’60s, when creative types, led by a charismatic Greek portraitist named Varda, established an artists' colony and a houseboat community here.
+Sausalito developed its bohemian flair in the 1950s and ’60s, when creative types, led by a charismatic Greek portraitist named Varda, established an artists' colony and a houseboat community here (this is Otis Redding’s "Dock of the Bay").
 Today more than 450 houseboats are docked in Sausalito, which has since also become a major yachting center.
 Some of these floating homes are ragged, others deluxe, but all are quirky (one, a miniature replica of a Persian castle, even has an elevator inside).
 For a close-up view of the community, head north on Bridgeway—Sausalito's main thoroughfare—from downtown, turn right on Gate Six Road, park where it dead-ends at the public shore, and enter through the unlocked gates.
 Keep a respectful distance; these are homes, after all, and the residents become a bit prickly from too much ogling.